fanf2/nsnotifyd/README.md

 ------------

 The main requirement is the BIND-8 libc resolver.
-BSD and Mac OS ship with a sufficiently recent resolver.
-On a Debian-like Linux you should `apt install libbind4-dev`.
+BSD and Mac OS ship with a suitable resolver.
+On old Debian-like Linux you can `apt install libbind4-dev` (but it is no longer present in more recent distributions).
 Otherwise, the configure script will download libbind and build and link with it statically.

 Latest release